OGGM/oggm.github.io/_posts/2023-02-17-7th-workshop-announcement.md

 priority in case interest exceeds capacity.

 ### Location
 The workshop will be held at the [Edinburgh Climate Change Institute (ECCI)](https://edinburghcentre.org/).
 ECCI is part of the School of GeoSciences, University of Edinburgh.
 Located in the [heart of the city,](https://goo.gl/maps/Edb3ixpE4D745icW8) is a leading centre for research, teaching, policy and practice for climate action.
-In general, summers in Edinburgh are reasonably warm and pleasant and the city has a lot to offer including one of the most famouse summer festivals in the world [The Fringe](https://www.edfringe.com/experience/what-is-the-festival-fringe).
+In general, summers in Edinburgh are reasonably warm and pleasant and the city has a lot to offer including one of the most famous summer festivals in the world [The Fringe](https://www.edfringe.com/experience/what-is-the-festival-fringe).

 ### Transportation
-Edinburgh is the capital city of Scotland (in the UK) therefore, it is very accesible by flight or train.
+Edinburgh is the capital city of Scotland (in the UK) and it is very accesible by flight or train.
 Edinburgh Airport is the closest international airport and Edinburgh Waverley is the name of the central train station.
 From The Netherlands (NL) there are a regular [ferries](https://www.dfds.com/en) to Newcastle (England), which is only approx. 2hrs by train from Edinburgh.
 There are also daily trains from London.

 From the Airport there are several bus routes and tram to the city centre ([Princes street](https://goo.gl/maps/2to6fG8Mgj7DtYQk6)), more information on public transport to and from the Airport can be found [here](https://www.edinburghairport.com/transport-links).
 Visit the [Lothian buses website](https://www.lothianbuses.com/) for transport information within Edinburgh.